0dev-hq/0dev/README.md

 # 0DEV 🚀

-**0dev** is a platform that offers a flexible environment for working with data, enabling fast, intuitive insights without the complexity often associated with traditional data management.
+**0dev** is an NL-first* platform that offers a flexible environment for working with data, enabling fast, intuitive methods to access, analyze, and visualize data **<u>with significantly less complexity</u>**.

 Today, accessing data typically requires extensive developer involvement, and deriving insights often demands data scientists’ expertise.
 While 0dev isn’t designed to replace these roles, it seeks to make data more accessible to everyone, reducing dependency on specialized skills.

+ NL-first: 0dev is designed to be natural language first, meaning users can interact with the platform using natural language queries.
+Initially, we provide the functionalities through a combination of (classic?)
+UI and NL, but as we develop the platform further, we aim to enable more and more functionalities through NL.

 With 0dev, you can answer questions like: